legerch/develop-memo/Documentations/Developpement/Git/git-patches.md

 # Patch will be generated in current directory
 git format-patch <SHA1>

+# Patch will be numbered by starting at 500 instead of 1
+git format-patch --start-number 500 <SHA1>

 # Patch will be generated in directory "outgoing"
 git format-patch -o outgoing/ <SHA1>